I started working full time in the summers at the ripe old age of 15. Believe it or not, I felt pressure from one of my parents to get a summer job.

 Over the next few years during high school and college, I was a “jack of all trades” at that restaurant.
 I waited tables, washed dishes, did food prep and organized wedding receptions.
 However, my favorite job was working on what we called the grounds crew.

 As a member of this small grounds crew team, we mowed grass, trimmed the hedges, tended to the pond, planted flowers and weeded the gardens.
-We made sure the 15-acre property looked great for all the visitors to the restaurant.
+We made sure the 15-acre property was an asset for the town.
+And looked great for all the visitors to the restaurant.
 They enjoyed the view from the restaurant windows and would often walk the property after a nice summer evening dinner.

 It is here where I developed an interest in flower gardening.
 I like natural beauty.
 It’s also fun and rewarding to see the results of your efforts turn into a pretty area full of plants and flowers that you and others can enjoy year around.
 However, a nice garden takes time and attention to start it and keep it looking good.